 4. The North Cape

 If you really want to experience the raw and unforgiving nature of Norway, head to the north.
 The North Cape is essentially a cliff with a great sculpture of a globe, which you can reach by car, foot, boat or bike.
 The scenic views and incredible nature are truly one of a kind, and should be high on your to-do list when visiting Norway.

 Norwegian cuisine is built upon a rather primitive and basic selection of meat and potatoes, but has become far more sophisticated with time.
 Many dishes evolve around meats like deer, reindeer, beef, sheep and chicken as well as their famous salmon.
 The fish is widely known for being high quality and is an important part of Norwegian exports.
 The varied selection of restaurants found throughout the country offers anything from American to Asian, Mexican and traditional Norwegian foods like smalahove (sheep’s head) and svele (Norwegian pancake).

 How to plan your trip

 Whether you’re going for the all-out South to North round tour or want to visit selected attractions and cities there is a natural starting point to your journey.
 Kick off your grand tour from Radisson Blu Airport Hotel, Oslo Gardermoen, located minutes from the gates of Norway’s largest airport and only 40 minutes from Oslo.
+If you prefer being just minutes away from the biggest commercial district in Oslo, as well as just short walk away from the Royal Palace, Radisson Blu Plaza Hotel, Oslo is the perfect place for you.
 Work your way from the capital in the East all the way to the North Cape to explore the diverse, wild and unforgettable landscapes of Norway.